enonic/app-simple-idprovider/README.md

 1. In the admin tool "Applications" of your Enonic XP installation, click on "Install".
 2. Select the tab "Enonic Market", find "Simple ID Provider", and click on the link "Install".

-### Step 2: Configure the user store
+### Step 2: Configure the ID provider and email authentication
 Configure the ID Provider:
 * Title: Title used by the login/logout page
 * Theme: Display theme of the login/logout page
 * Gravatar picture: If enabled, the Gravatar picture of the logged in user will be displayed on the logout page
 * (Optional) Session timeout: Session timeout (in seconds).
 By default, the value of session.timeout from com.enonic.xp.web.jetty.cfg
 * (Optional) Forgot password: If set, the login page will propose a password reset mechanism.
-* (Optional) Twostep authentication:
+* (Optional) Two-step authentication:
     * Email: Sends an email with a login code

-You need to have set up the mail configuration for Forgot password and Twostep email authentication.
+You need to have set up the mail configuration for "Forgot password" and Two-step email authentication.
 (See [Mail Configuration](http://xp.readthedocs.io/en/stable/operations/configuration.html#mail-configuration) for more information).

 * Email author: The author of the password reset mail